S. Korea relieved about Trump-Kim summit revival efforts

 North Korea issued an unusually restrained and diplomatic response to Trump’s cancellation of the meeting, saying it’s still willing to sit for talks with the United States “at any time, (in) any format.”

+Notably, the statement did not appear in Saturday’s edition of Rodong Sinmun, the official mouthpiece of the North’s ruling party that’s widely read by North Koreans.

+The newspaper instead focused on Kim Jong Un’s visit to the coastal town of Wonsan to inspect the construction of a beachfront tourist complex.
+Kim ordered the complex to be finished by April 15 next year to mark the birthday of his late grandfather and North Korea founder Kim Il Sung.
+Kim Jong Un’s comments published by the newspaper did not include any mention of his potential meeting with Trump.

-Analysts say Kim Jong Un is eager for sanctions relief to build his economy and also craves the international legitimacy the summit with Trump would provide.
+Analysts say Kim’s diplomatic outreach in recent months after a flurry of nuclear and missile tests in 2017 indicates he is eager for sanctions relief to build his economy and the international legitimacy the summit with Trump would provide.
 But there’s also skepticism whether Kim will ever agree to fully relinquish his nuclear arsenal, which he likely sees as his only guarantee of survival.

 Comments in North Korea’s state media indicate Kim sees any meeting with Trump as an arms control negotiation between nuclear states, rather than a process to surrender his nukes.